-It’s easy to run to the internet, get on a search engine and succumb yourself to minutes and hours of searching up what could possibly be wrong.
-A bad headache and a simple Google search will have you coming to the conclusion that you possibly have 2 months to live.
+It’s easy to run to the internet, get on a search engine and succumb to minutes and hours of searching up what could possibly be wrong.
+A bad headache and a simple Google search will have you coming to the conclusion that you possibly have two months to live.
 A simple search of symptoms and you’re already planning your funeral.
 Self-diagnosing can be helpful but also dangerous to your mental health.
 Stop, take a breath and think.
 Could there possibly be some underlying health issues?
 Yes, and it’s great that you took the time to look into it but before you write off your abdominal pain as Crohn’s disease, what if it is just gas?

 Is it Crohn’s Disease?

 Crohn’s disease has many symptoms that the average person might face on a daily basis.